canonical/spark-client-snap/docs/tutorial/t-spark-submit.md

 We've added a few more lines to what we've executed so far.
 The Spark session, which would be available by default in a PySpark shell, needs to be explicitly created.
 Also, we've added `spark.stop` at the end of the file to stop the Spark session after completion of the job.

 Let's save the aforementioned script in a file named `count_vowels.py`.
-Once saved, let's copy it to the S3 bucket because it needs to accessible to all executor pods that will process the task.
+Once saved, let's copy it to the S3 bucket because it needs to be accessible to pods in kubernetes.
+In fact, when submitting the job, the driver won't be running in the local machine but on a K8s pod, hence the script needs to be downloaded and then executed remotely in a dedicated Pod.
 Copying the file to the S3 bucket can be done by the following command.

 ```bash
 aws s3 cp count_vowels.py s3://spark-tutorial/count_vowels.py